zer0-g/coding/UsingLESS/README.rst

 ::

  With this minimal amount of work, you now have access to everything from variables to mix-ins.
-Be   sure to watch the four minute video tutorial above for full examples, but here are a few quickies. view plaincopy to clipboardprint?
+Be   sure to watch the four minute video tutorial above for full examples, but here are a few quickies.

  /*
  Variables!
  */